izackp/SaveCloud/README.md

     "hash":"asdadsasd",
     "created_at":"..",
     "updated_at":"..",
+    "meta": {
         "parent" : { //Including parent
             "id":"uuid",
             "hash":"asdadsasd",
             "created_at":"..",
             "updated_at":".."
         },
         //or
         "parent_id":"uuid",
         "unique_save_format": false //Means the save will work for this game and the parent }
+}
 ```